Asharani-creator/Hospital_Management_System/README.md

-# HI We are starting with the project
+# Hi,We are starting with the project
 # login page added successfully